petergns/awsCatalog/README.md

 Install APACHE2

 1. SSH into the instance.
-2. Login in as user grader:
+2. Login in as user grader (if not logged in already):
 `sudo su - grader`
 3. Install Apache2 for the instance with:
 `sudo apt-get install apache2`